Enric-Gil-Gallen/NPL-with-Disaster-Tweets/README.md

 ## Future Implementation Roadmap

-- `DockerFile`: To containerize the development environment and ensure consistency across platforms.
 - `API`: Development of a robust API to facilitate integration and programmatic interaction with the model.
 - `Web App`: Creation of an interactive web application to democratize the use of the model and enable real-time access.